 How to access background or source data The data collected for this statistical bulletin: ☐ are available in more detail through statistics.gov.scot □ are available via an alternative route.
-Summary tables are available at: https://www.gov.scot/publications/ ☐ may be made available on request, subject to consideration of legal and ethical factors.
+Summary tables are available at Social Security Scotland statistics. ☐ may be made available on request, subject to consideration of legal and ethical factors.
 Please contact MI@socialsecurity.gov.scot for further information. ☐ cannot be made available by Scottish Government for further analysis as Scottish Government is not the data controller.